MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetOperationResultAndProcessInfo.md

 ## Description

-Returns the result of an operation, including the process information for HcsCreateProcess and HcsGetProcessInfo.
+Returns the result of an operation and the process information created by [HcsCreateProcess](./HcsCreateProcess.md), see [sample code](./ProcessSample.md#CreateProcess)

 ## Syntax